 Get Lots of Positive Online Reviews

 Poor ratings can turn your customers away.
-The good news is, bumping up your score, even by just one star, can help boost revenue by up to 10%.
+The good news is, bumping up your score, even by just one star, can help boost revenue by 5 to 9%.
 And since reviews are included as a local pack-ranking factor, they’re also a critical component of local SEO.
 In fact, according to Moz, Google reviews are believed to have the biggest impact on local search rankings.

 To get more reviews, focus first on providing exceptional service all the time.
 It’s ok to encourage your happy customers to share their positive experience on one of the major review sites (just don’t do anything shady in the process.)
 Include links to review sites on your website, in your order related emails and anywhere else you’re interacting with paying customers.

 And if you get a negative review, don’t sweat it.
 It’s impossible to please everybody all the time.
 Just make sure you respond with the three P’s in mind: promptly, professionally and positively.
 Resist the urge to lash out or get defensive.
 Acknowledge and apologize for the situation and offer an appropriate solution.
 At the very least, you’ll show prospective customers that you’re listening, you care and you’re willing to do whatever it takes to right a wrong for your clientele.

 Citations are mentions of your business NAP+W (name, address, phone number and/or website) anywhere on the internet.
 Citations also play a role in local pack-ranking.
 The most important thing to remember with citations is accuracy because inconsistency is the number one issue affecting local ranking.

 Some ways to build citations for your business include:

 - Local Search Engines – Make sure your business is listed on all relevant, high quality local search engines.